prathmesh988/chat-app/readme.txt

 both http 1.1 and weboscket protocol are built top on the TCP so both have ack messages when a client send something to server or server said something to client

+in The front end side of the thing i used react because i want to create a application with no html complexity like the tree hell in html so that's why i used react but i didn't make a great in it because my focus in on the backend side of thing